mohammedsafwat/conference-central-app/README.md

 one `conference` linked to many `session` objects, and `session` objects can be queried by their `conference` ancestor.

+- `Session` representation contains the following properties:
+  - `name`: A String property to hold the name of the session.
+It's a required field because each session must have a name.
+  - `highlights`: A String property to hold the highlights description of the session.
-- Speakers were defined as a string.
-I didn't want to complicate the relationships at this point by creating a separate entity for each speaker.
+  - `speaker`: A String property to hold the speaker name.
+That will be a required field too.
+Speakers under each session are defined as string types because I didn't want to complicate the relationships at this point by creating a separate entity for each speaker.
 In future, I'll do that because I'll add more features to query all of the speakers and get more info about each one like the speaker's name, current job, photo, etc.
+  - `duration`: An Integer property to hold the session's duration.

-- Types of session are represented as an array of strings, each string holds a value for a separate session type.
+  - `typeOfSession`: A (repeated) string property to hold the type of the session.
+This is represented like an array of strings, each string holds a value for a separate session type.
+  - `date`: A Date property to hold the session's date.
+  - `startTime`: A Time property to hold the session's start time.

 #### 2. Adding Sessions to User Wishlist